Alextheracer1/LCD-Music/README.md

 ## Introduction

 This project converts the media information available on a Linux-based machine using playerctl and sends it over Serial to an Arduino.
-On the Arduino there is a 16x2 LCD connected.
+There is a 16x2 LCD connected to the Arduino via I²C.

 ![Image of LCD](./images/img1.jpg "Image of LCD showing a title and artist")